-Colonel Mahaney currently serves as a Senior Advisor in the National Security Innovation Network (NSIN), part of the Defense Innovation Unit (DIU), Undersecretary of Defense (Research and Engineering).
-He is co-founder and Director of the National Center for Urban Operations, a non-profit based in NYC, and serves as Senior Mentor for the Army’s Dense Urban Studies Strategic Broadening Seminar.
-He also serves as a Mentor with NYU Stern School of Business’ Endless Frontier Lab, in the Deep Tech program.
+Colonel (Ret) Mahaney currently serves as a Senior Advisor in the National Security Innovation Network (NSIN), in the Defense Innovation Unit (DIU), Undersecretary of Defense (Research and Engineering).
+He is co-founder and Director of the National Center for Urban Operations, a non-profit based in NYC, and is the Senior Mentor for the Dense Urban Studies Strategic Broadening Seminar, sponsored by the U.S. Army.
+He also serves as a Mentor with NYU Stern School of Business’ Endless Frontier Labs, in the Deep Tech and Digital Tech programs.

-Colonel Mahaney is a member of the Council on Foreign Relations.
+Colonel (Ret) Mahaney is a member of the Council on Foreign Relations.
 He holds a B.A. from NYU (with honors, Phi Beta Kappa), and Master’s degrees from Columbia University’s School of International and Public Affairs and from the University of Perugia (Italy).
-He is a graduate of Italy’s Institute for High Defense Studies and of the Spain’s Staff College.
-An Honorary Battalion Chief of the NYC Fire Department (FDNY) and Trustee of the NYC Fire Museum, he is a keynote speaker for the Professional Programs series at the National 9/11 Memorial and Museum.
+He is a graduate of Italy’s Institute for High Defense Studies (U.S. Army War College Fellowship) and of the Spanish Army’s Staff College.
+An Honorary Battalion Chief of the NYC Fire Department (FDNY) and Trustee of the NYC Fire Museum, he served alongside the FDNY during recovery operations at the World Trade Center in November 2001.